ElloiseFangelLloyd/EmpiricalOrthogonalFunctions/README.md

-# EmpiricalOrthogonalFunctions
+# Empirical Orthogonal Functions

-Uses the nonsquare EOF method to calculate vectors and eigenvalues.
+For further documentation of the nonsquare EOF approach, see Björnsson and Venegas, 1997.